 Go on a picnic

-- We could go on a picnic today.
+- Let’s go on a picnic and enjoy the nice weather.

 Go on foot

 “Go on foot” means to travel by walking rather than using any other mode of transportation.

 - The museum is only a few blocks away, let’s go on foot.

 “Go online” means to connect to the internet or access the internet through a computer, phone, or other electronic device.

 - I need to go online to check my email.

 Go out of business

 “Go out of business” means that a company or organization has ceased operating and is no longer in business.